PyRepair/maniple/training-data/summarize-experiment/pandas/34/prompt_response_response_10.md

     # GH #12037
     # use first/last directly instead of call replace() on them
     # because replace() will swallow the nanosecond part
-    # thus last bin maybe slightly before the end if the end contains
+    # thus last bin may be slightly before the end if the end contains
     # nanosecond part and lead to `Values falls after last bin` error
-    binner = date_range(
+    binner = labels = date_range(
         freq=self.freq,
         start=first,
         end=last,